slic3r/Slic3r-Manual/src/expert-mode/print-settings.md

 #### Infill.
 ![Print Settings: Infill](images/print_settings_2.png "fig:")

- `Fill density` is defined on a scale of between 0 and 1, where 1 is 100% and 0.4 would be 40%.
-For the majority of cases it makes no sense to 100% fill the model with plastic, this would be a waste of material and take a long time.
+`Fill density` is from 0% to 100%.  it makes no sense to 100% fill the model with plastic, this would be a waste of material and take a long time.
 Instead, most models can be filled with less material which is then sandwiched between layers filled at 100% (see `Solid layers` above).

-A density value of 0.4 is enough to give almost all models good mechanical strength.
-A value of 0.2 is usually the minimum required to support flat ceilings.
+A density value of 40% is enough to give almost all models good mechanical strength.
+A value of 20% is usually the minimum required to support flat ceilings.

 Slic3r offers several fill patterns which will be discussed in more